SpatioTemporal Asset Catalogs (STAC)

 - eo:cloud_cover - The percentage of cloud coverage in the data products.
 Added as part of the STAC EO extension.

 - opencosmos:price - The price of the data product for the authenticated user.
 This value is dynamically computed on each request and reflects the terms of the user's contract.
-See the important note on pricing below.
+See the note on pricing below.

 - opencosmos:price_currency - The currency of the price (e.g.